How Is That Possible?

 Jesus asks us to compare our righteousness to that of the Scribes and Pharisees.
 If we’d been trained and educated in the Law to the degree they had, we’d be one of them.

-Can it be that Jesus is not impressed with the Scribes and Pharisees’ righteousness?
+Can it be Jesus is not impressed with the Scribes and Pharisees’ righteousness?
 How is that possible?
-They were all about the Law, and Jesus just finished teaching the importance of the Law.
-He taught He did not come to earth to destroy the Law.
+They were all about the Law, and Jesus had just taught the importance of the Law.
+He did not come to earth to destroy the Law.

-Also, He had just taught that to break even the least commandment carries with it a heavy consequence – to be least in the kingdom of heaven!
+Also, He had just taught to break even the least commandment carries a heavy consequence: to be least in the kingdom of heaven!
 So, why does Jesus not stand in awe of the ones who spend their time teaching and observing it?

 Hmm …